 No Fatherhood to pass down

-Produces unprepared dysfunctional sons/daughters with many insecurities, uncontrolled anger, irresponsibility, rebellion, low self esteem, identity crisis, laziness and lack of respect.
+Produces unprepared, dysfunctional sons and daughters with many insecurities, uncontrolled anger, irresponsibility, rebellion, low self esteem, identity crisis, laziness and lack of respect.

 No Godly father influence

 No character preparation